kwkou/815/includes/application-model.md

 -   **Configuration Setting Values**.
 This element indicates values for settings (as defined in the CSDEF file).
 Your role can read these values while it is running.
-These configuration settings values are typically used for connection strings to SQL数据库 or to Azure Storage, but they can be used for any purpose you desire.
+These configuration settings values are typically used for connection strings to SQL Database or to Azure Storage, but they can be used for any purpose you desire.

 ## <a id="hostedservices"> </a>Creating and Deploying a Hosted Service